a2-atu/a2commerce/README.md

 - **PaymentCompleted**: Fired when payment is successfully processed
 - **OrderStatusChanged**: Fired when order status updates

+**Automatic Listener Registration**: All event listeners are automatically registered when the package is installed.
+You don't need to manually configure `AppServiceProvider` - the package handles this through `A2CommerceEventServiceProvider`.

 Listeners handle stock management, total calculations, notifications, and cleanup automatically.
+For detailed event flow documentation, see [`packageflow-md/2-a_2_event_flow.md`](packageflow-md/2-a_2_event_flow.md).

 ## Commands